 2. Causes and Background

-The Berlin Blockade was born out of rising tensions between the Soviet Union and Western powers.
+The Berlin Blockade started because the Soviet Union and Western countries would not stop arguing.
 Here are the key causes:

 3. The Berlin Airlift

-In response to the blockade, the Western powers launched the Berlin Airlift.
-This operation aimed to provide essential supplies, such as food, coal, and medicine, to sustain the residents of West Berlin.
+In reaction to the blockade Western countries organized the Berlin Airlift.
+The Western powers started the Berlin Airlift as a concerted effort to deliver food coal and medicine to the people of West Berlin.
 Here are some important details about the airlift:

 4. The End of the Blockade